xebialabs-community/xlr-hipchat-plugin/README.md

 Copy the plugin JAR file into the `SERVER_HOME/plugins` directory of XL Release.

 ## HipChat Authentication
 Configures the credentials used to authenticate with the HipChat REST API.
-You should use the API access token configured in your [account](https://www.hipchat.com/account/api)
+You should use the API access token configured in your[HipChat](https://www.hipchat.com/account/api)account.

 ![HipChatAuthenticationConfiguration](images/HipChatAuthenticationConfiguration.png)